vestrel00/contacts-android/DEV_NOTES.md

 - sip
 - website

 The kind of data used as the display for the Contact is set in `ContactNameColumns.DISPLAY_NAME_SOURCE`.

+**A note about `StructuredName`**

+There may be a scenario where the unstructed `StructuredName.DISPLAY_NAME` does not match the structured components.
+Such scenarios are possible but is considered incorrect.
+For example, it is possible to programatically set the display name to "Ice Cold" but set the given and family name to "Hot Fire".
+The `Contacts.DISPLAY_NAME` is made up of the given and family name ("Hot Fire") and not the unstructured display name; .

+The Contacts Provider's [general matching][3] algorithm does **not** include the `Contacts.DISPLAY_NAME`.
+However, the `StructuredName.DISPLAY_NAME` is included in the matching process but not the rest of the structured components (e.g. given and family name).

+The native Contacts app displays the `Contacts.DISPLAY_NAME`.
+So, here comes the unusual scenario that looks like a bug.
+The [general matching][3] algorithm will match the text "Ice" or "Cold" but not "Hot" or "Fire".
+The end result is that searching for the Contact "Ice Cold" will show a Contact called "Hot Fire"!

 #### Contact Display Name and Default Name Rows